Rightpoint/RZAffirm/README.md

 [![Build Status](https://travis-ci.org/Raizlabs/RZAffirm.svg)](https://travis-ci.org/Raizlabs/RZAffirm)

-`RZAFFIRM` adds ease of implementation and clarity of intent to your assertions. `RZAFFIRM` defines functions which - like comments - express intent, but never go out of date. `RRZAFFIRM_TRUE`, `RZAFFIRM_FALSE`, `RZAFFIRM_NOT_NIL`, and `RZAFFIRM_NONEMPTY_STRING` all do exactly what you think they do.
+`RZAffirm` adds ease of implementation and clarity of intent to your assertions. `RZAffirm` defines functions which - like comments - express intent, but never go out of date. `RRZAFFIRM_TRUE`, `RZAFFIRM_FALSE`, `RZAFFIRM_NOT_NIL`, and `RZAFFIRM_NONEMPTY_STRING` all do exactly what you think they do.

-`RZAFFIRM` includes more exciting assertions that come in handy in a variety of contexts.
+`RZAffirm` includes more exciting assertions that come in handy in a variety of contexts.
 For example:

 You define a method on a class, but you want that method to ONLY be called by subclasses.
 Use `RZAFFIRM_SUBCLASSES_MUST_OVERRIDE` to throw an exception if the method is called from the class itself: